 - Award redeposit and change fees from airline of your choice.

 - Baggage fees from airline of your choice.

 - Flight change fees from airline of your choice.

 - Food and drinks from airline of your choice.

 - Lounge access fees from airline of your choice.

 - Phone reservation fees from airline of your choice.

-- Seat selection or upgrade fees from airline of your choice.
+- Seat selection fees from airline of your choice.

 - Standby fees from airline of your choice.

 - United Economy Plus upgrades and Economy Plus Subscriptions, if registered for United

 - United WiFi Subscription Purchases And Gifts.